wso2/docs-is/en/docs/learn/password-recovery-via-user-preferred-notification-channel.md

     ```

     !!! note
-            The validity period of the recovery code is determined by the 2nd step of
+            The validity period of the recovery code is determined by the [2nd step of
-            Configuring Username Recovery.
+            Configuring Password Recovery](#configuring-password-recovery)

-3. Use the `recoveryCode` and a channel `id` to get the recovered username.
+2. Use the `recoveryCode` and a channel `id` to get the recovered username.

     ```
-    curl -X POST "https://localhost:9443/api/users/v1/recovery/password/recover" -H "accept: application/json" -H "Content-Type: application/json" -d "{\"recoveryCode\":\"1234-5678-2455-3433\",\"channelId\":\"1\",\"properties\":[{\"key\":\"key\",\"value\":\"value\"}]}"
+    curl -X POST "https://localhost:9443/api/users/v1/recovery/password/recover" -H "Authorization: Basic YWRtaW46YWRtaW4=" -H "accept: application/json" -H "Content-Type: application/json" -d "{\"recoveryCode\":\"1234-5678-2455-3433\",\"channelId\":\"1\",\"properties\":[{\"key\":\"key\",\"value\":\"value\"}]}"
     ```

-4. The API will return the following response upon successful notification.
+   The API will return the following response upon successful notification.

     ```
     {